Charles Henry Brewitt-Taylor

-Charles Henry Brewitt-Taylor (1857–1938) was a long time official in the Imperial Maritime Customs Service in China and a sinologist best known for his translation of Romance of the Three Kingdoms (San guo zhi yan'yi), published in 1925, the first of China's classical novels to have a complete translation into English.
+Charles Henry Brewitt-Taylor (1857–1938) was a long time official in the Imperial Maritime Customs Service in China and a sinologist best known for his translation of Romance of the Three Kingdoms, published in 1925, the first of China's classical novels to have a complete translation into English.

 Brewitt-Taylor was born 11 December 1857, Kingston, Sussex and died 4 March 1938 at the age of eighty, in his house, Cathay, in Earlsferry, Fife.
 Married Alice Mary Vale in 1880, who died in 1891.
 The couple had two sons, Raymond, who was killed as a member of the Field Ambulance Service in World War I, and Leonard, who died in 1933 from a cancerous blood condition.
 Brewitt-Taylor remarried in 1891 to Ann Michie.

 Career

 Brewitt-Taylor's father, a coastguard boatman, committed suicide in October 1868.
 As an orphan, Charles was eligible for Royal Hospital School in Greenwich, where he pursued naval studies before switching to astronomy.
 He applied to the Royal Observatory for a post but was turned down on medical grounds.
 In 1880 aged 22 he married Alice Mary Vale and went to China to teach mathematics, maritime navigation, and nautical astronomy at the Naval School at the Foochow Arsenal.
 The school was part of the naval dockyard which had been established to support the Self-Strengthening Movement in its of learning science and technology from the west.
 There the young man was befriended by the Vice-Consul Herbert Giles, the eminent sinologist, who encouraged him to learn Chinese.